 Most antidepressants are SSRIs, which stands for selective serotonin reuptake inhibitors.
 Serotonin is a messenger chemical that ferries signals between nerve cells.
 Scientists believe it positively influences our moods, emotions, and sleep health.
 But once serotonin performs its transport duty, the nerve cells typically reabsorb it — like a sponge soaking up a water spill.

 SSRIs, like Prozac and Zoloft, block the “reuptake” process, which leaves more serotonin in the brain.
-The increased amounts help patients feel better and make them more responsive to behavioral therapies, like CBT.
+The increased amounts help patients feel better and make them more responsive to behavioral therapies, like Cognitive Behavioral Therapy (CBT).

 How Wellbutrin Works